ThomasGraceman/ThomasGraceman/README.md

 to whoever needs one (yes, symbolically and literally).

 - 🎓 Studying **Theoretical Computer Science** at **Sharif University of Technology**
-- 🧠 Deeply into **algorithms, complexity & math**
-- ☕ Fueled by coffee — it's the only amortized constant in my life

 ---

 ## 🔭 What I'm focusing on

 - **Dynamic graph algorithms** — reachability, shortest paths, and the papers you *must* read
-- **LLM quantization** — shaving bits off massive models
-- **Diffusion models** — from theory to notebooks
-- **Consistent hashing & distributed systems** — in Rust, of course
-- **ML for quantitative finance** — algo trading experiments

 ---